mkhamisnab/AirBnB_clone/README.md

-AirBnB clone project!
-First step: a command interpreter is written to manage AirBnB objects.
+tep: a command interpreter is written to manage AirBnB objects.
 This is the first step towards building the first full web application: the AirBnB clone.
 This first step will be used in building the entire project with all other following projects: HTML/CSS templating, database storage, API, front-end integration…
 Each task is linked and helps to: put in place a parent class (called BaseModel) to take care of the initialization, serialization and deserialization of your future instances